danielabar/meblog/src/markdown/active_storage_form_errors.md

 ActiveStorage.start();
 ```

-Instructions for other setups can be found in the [Rails Guide on Active Storage](https://guides.rubyonrails.org/active_storage_overview.html#direct-uploads) and the [API Documentation](https://api.rubyonrails.org/files/activestorage/README_md.html).
+Instructions for other setups can be found in the [Rails Guide on Active Storage](https://guides.rubyonrails.org/active_storage_overview.html#direct-uploads) and [Direct upload installation](https://api.rubyonrails.org/files/activestorage/README_md.html).

 With that in place, we can specify `direct_upload: true` when using the `file_field` helper in the form partial: